Get this easy recipe for Pork Hamonado that has a perfect balance of sweet and savory and with meat so tender, it melts in your mouth.

 - 2-3 pounds Pork belly - cut into 2 inch long and about ¾ inch thick

 - a dash of ground pepper

 - Place the pork belly slices in a pot or deep pan.

-- Mix all the rest of ingredients in a bowl until well blended and salt and sugar are dissolved.
+- Mix all the rest of the ingredients in a bowl until well blended and salt and sugar are dissolved.

-- Pour the liquid mixture to the pork belly and bring to boil over medium high heat.
+- Pour the liquid mixture to the pork belly and bring to boil over medium-high heat.

-- Once it starts to boil, lower down the heat to medium-low and cover with lid then let it simmer for 40-50 minutes or so or until the meat is fork tender.
+- Once it starts to boil, lower down the heat to medium-low and cover with a lid then let it simmer for 40-50 minutes or so or until the meat is fork tender.

 - Serve while hot with steamed rice.